xplosionmind/ournet/ournet/en/invite.md

 ---
 title: Invite Tommi 🚀
-description: The creator of <cite>Knitting Our Internet</cite>, [Tommi](https://tommi.space/ 'The virtual representation of Tommi’s mind'), is the person who hosted it the most, so far.
-He absolutely looooooves to travel around and engage people of every age in many different contexts and events!
+description: "<a href='https://tommi.space/' title='The virtual representation of Tommi’s mind'>Tommi</a>, the creator of <cite>Knitting Our Internet</cite>, is the person who hosted it the most, so far.
+He absolutely looooooves to travel around and engage people of every age in many different contexts and events!"
 ---

 {{ description }}

+Tommi can host the workshop in Italian, English, and French.

 If you want to invite him to host the workshop, do not hesitate to [write him an email](mailto:lost.in@tommi.space)!
 Some general guidelines below.